polkadot-fellows/RFCs/text/0122-alias-origin-on-asset-transfers.md

 The origin aliasing trust relationship is highly customizeable at the runtime level, so that parachains can define coarse filters or granular pairs of (source, target) locations aliasing.

-Even so, this RFC aims to also propose a standard set of aliasing rules that all Parachains can integrate for allowing the vast majority of `Transact` usecases in a "one-click" manner (single XCM), without practically lowering their security posture.
+Even so, this RFC aims to also propose a standard set of aliasing rules that all Parachains can integrate for allowing the vast majority of `Transact` usecases in a "one-click" manner (single user signature), without practically lowering their security posture.

 #### Standard Aliasing Rules: